Skip to content

 Critical Patterns — Recurring Review Findings

-Patterns that have appeared 3+ times across /vt-c-4-review runs and require active awareness during development.
+Patterns that have appeared 3+ times across /vt-d-4-review runs and require active awareness during development.
 Each entry documents the anti-pattern, the correct fix, and where it has been found.

 P-001: Hardcoded Airtable Infrastructure IDs